Table of Contents

 2) Why Project Management Triangle Matters?

-3) Constraints of Project Management Triangle
+3) The Three Constraints of a Triangle

 4) How Does the Triple Constraint Work?

-5) Tools to Manage the Project Management Triangle
+5) Managing the Project Management Triangle

-6) Best Practices for Project Management Triangle
+6) Tools to Manage the Project Management Triangle

-7) Conclusion
+9) Conclusion

-What is a Project Management Triangle?
+What is the Project Management Triangle?

 The Project Management Triangle, also known as the Triple Constraint, is a model that explains the three core elements that every project must manage: Time, Cost, and Scope.
 These three factors are interconnected, changing one will directly impact the others.

 For example, if a project’s scope increases, it may require more time and a bigger budget.
 Likewise, reducing the budget may mean cutting down on scope or extending deadlines.
+The aim of Project Management is to balance the three constraints to ensure successful project delivered on time and within budget.

 Why Project Management Triangle Matters?

-This management triangle matters because it highlights the critical balance every project must maintain between scope, time, and cost.
+The Project Management Triangle matters because it highlights the critical balance every project must maintain between scope, time, and cost.
 Here are some of the reasons why Project Management is essential:

 1) Sets Realistic Expectations: Helps explain trade-offs when changes are requested